andkov/andriy/content/publication/ialsa-portland-2018-pulmonary-cognition-aging.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["replication", "bivariate-growth-curve-model", "longitudinal-modeling", "cognitive-decline", "physical-decline"]`
-tags = ["Portland","pulmonary", "cognition","aging", "longitudinal"]
+tags = ["Portland","pulmonary", "cognition","aging", "longitudinal", "ialsa"]

 # Is this a selected publication? (true/false)